 If You See a Bear

-Congratulations!
-A bear sighting is a rare occurrence and will be a memory to cherish.
-Stay at least 150 feet (45 meters) away from the bear and enjoy watching how a bear moves through the landscape or forages for natural foods.
 If a bear alters its behavior in response to your presence, you are too close.
-Black bear are generally fearful of humans and will leave an area if they are aware of your presence.
-Only on very rare occasions will a black bear attack-- these bears are often habituated bears that have lost their fear of people and likely have associate humans with food (see do not feed the bears).
+Black bears are generally fearful of humans and will leave an area if they are aware of your presence.
+Only on very rare occasions will a black bear attack.
+These bears are often habituated bears that have lost their fear of people.
+They likely associate humans with food.

-Avoid encounters with bears
+Avoid Encounters with Bears

 While hiking in the woods, don't surprise bears.
 Make your presence known.
 Make noise by talking loudly, singing, or clapping hands, particularly when coming around blind corners or bluffs.